LLM-grounded Diffusion: Enhancing Prompt Understanding of Text-to-Image Diffusion Models with Large Language Models: Preliminary introduction to latent diffusion models

-\textbf{DDPM.} \cite{ho2020denoising}.
-The denoising process of denoising diffusion probabilistic models starts with the initial noise vector sampled from a standard Gaussian noise vector $\vec{x}_T \sim \mathcal{N}(0, \vec{I})$.
-During training, a neural network with parameter $\theta$ learns to predict the added noise for the forward process by minimizing the training objective:
+Noise $\bm{\epsilon}$ is then sampled from a Gaussian distribution parameterized by timestep $t$ and added to the latent $\vec{z}_0$ to obtain noisy latent $\vec{z}_t$.
+A neural network with parameter $\theta$ learns to predict the added noise $\bm{\epsilon}$ for the forward process by minimizing the training objective:

+The neural network described above often uses a variant of U-Net~\citep{ronneberger2015u} architecture that has attention layers~\citep{vaswani2017attention}, and thus is also referred to as the diffusion U-Net.

+At inference time, there are many sampling methods that allow the synthesis of samples from a diffusion model trained in the fashion described above.
+The general intuition is to go through a \textit{reverse} process~(also called \textit{denoising} process) in which the diffusion model $\bm{\epsilon}_{\theta}$ iteratively predicts a noise vector $\bm{\epsilon}_{\theta}(\vec{z}_t, t)$ from $\vec{z}_t$ and subtracts it to transform $\vec{z}_t$ into a sample $\vec{z}_{t-1}$ that has less noise and is closer to the distribution of the training set, with $t$ initialized as $T$ and $\vec{z}_T \sim \mathcal{N}(0, \vec{I})$.
+The denoised sample $\vec{z}_0$ resembles the clean data in the latent space.